 }

-There's not much subtle here -- once you know how to generate 2N and to test whether digit j is equal to one using bit arithmetic, the rest falls out naturally.
+There's not much subtle here -- once you know how to generate 2l and to test whether digit j is equal to one using bit arithmetic, the rest falls out naturally.

-Viewing this in a slightly different way, we can represent sets using bits.
-For example, suppose I want to represent a set of distinct numbers between 0 and 31.
-I can do that using a 32-element bit string, where bit j is one if j is an element of the set.
+I'm reiterating here, but once again, what we are doing is representing sets using integers and bits rather than the STL.
+When I want to represent a set of distinct numbers between 0 and 31.
+I can do it using a 32-element bit string, where bit j is one if j is an element of the set.
 Since ints are 32-bits, I can represent each set with one integer.
 That's nice.
 I can represent a set of distinct numbers between 0 and 63 with a long long.
 That can also be nice.

-An good example Topcoder problem that uses this kind of enumeration is SRM 489, D2, 500-point problem.
+A second good Topcoder problem that uses this kind of enumeration is SRM 489, D2, 500-point problem.
+(Problem description: http://community.topcoder.com/stat?c=problem_statement&pm=11191&rd=14242).
+This one is a little harder.
 I have lecture notes about solving that problem here.

 Instead, you can often write a recursive function to help you enumerate.
-An example is in gen-3-teams.cpp.
-This program generates all three-person teams from a collection of people entered on standard input:
+An example is in src/gen-3-teams.cpp.
+This program generates all three-person teams from a collection of people entered on standard input.
+The program maintains two variables: people, which is the vector of people, and team, which is a team that gets incrementally constructed.
+The heart of the program is GenTeams(int index, int npeople), which is a recursive method that builds all possible teams.
+Its two parameters are as follows:

 class People {